AviDrone/backend/docs/Linting.md

-# Linting and sorting using the python libraries black and isort.
+# Linting and sorting using the python libraries black and isort

 To push your code successfully through the GitHub Actions super-linter, you have to run the commands in a specific order.